fatrex/donpp/README.md

 docker-compose up
 ```

-Your PHP environment is ready to show everything you throw in the `app` folder.
+Your PHP environment is ready to show everything you throw in the `src` folder.